Different-Strokes-Calgary/website/pages/About.md

 Dan MacGregor is one of the founding members of the club and has been with the club since the inception.
 He still spends some of his time coaching the beginner swimmers and can still sometimes be seen in a swimsuit.
 Dan is a busy accountant by trade so you may notice him vanish here and there through March and April (tax time!) but we do our best to ensure swimmers are always looked after.
 His continual activity through his retirement has awarded him the Swim Canada's Volunteer of the Year in 2024!!
 We're very proud of our Coach Dan.

-William (Bill) Culham is our main coach and started with our Different Strokes family in the 2017/2018 season.
+William (Bill) Culham started with our Different Strokes family in the 2017/2018 season.
 He’s a Level III NCCP coach, a Level V Master official, and a Skills Coach Assessor.

 Originally from Cabri, Saskatchewan, his teaching and aquatic career has taken him to multiple provinces from Saskatchewan to the Yukon and finally here to Alberta.
 His various accomplishments include starting the Aquanauts (a summer club) in Lloydminster, President and coach for the St Paul summer club, instructed the Swim Alberta – “I Can Swim” program and was recognized as Swim Alberta’s Builder of the Year.